Drakanwulf/LibZones/README.md

 # LibZones
-Zone tables library add-on for the QuestMap 2 project.
+A standalone library add-on to create and maintain Zones tables for the QuestMap2 project.